By Marie Fichtelman

 As a community, we can do our part by staying aware of current conditions, fire bans and being fire safe.
 By following simple tips, we can drastically reduce our risk of wildfires.
 Fire mitigation means creating a defensible space around your home and is another way we can prepare ourselves and our homes for the fire season.

 On Saturday, May 24, from 11 a.m. to 4 p.m., several agencies and businesses will participate in a Fire Safety Fair in the parking lot in front of Alco.
 The entire community is invited and there will be something for the whole family.
 There will be games for the kids with prizes, while parents can seek out the various agencies for useful information.

-The forest service will bring Smokey the Bear, along with some of their equipment and information on current conditions.
+The Forest Service will bring Smokey the Bear, along with some equipment and information on current conditions.
 Its fire technician will share a wealth of helpful tips on how to keep you and your home safe, along with protecting our beautiful environment.

 The fire department will bring its fire engine and brush truck, which will be open for tours.
 They also have fire mitigation information and can answer questions on how to increase your home’s fire adaptability.